saberry/qualtricsR/README.md

 REST API Functions
 ------------------

-This package contains a few functions for interacting with the Qualtrics REST API.
+This package contains a few functions for interacting with the Qualtrics REST API (version 3).
 The main point is to be able to create a survey and then get your data without ever needing to go into Qualtrics.
 There will be more functions added over time, but this is just a start.

 ### qualtricsAuth